MWSandbox/docs/certifications/AZ-700-notes.md

   - Transit VNet connectivity can be established by connecting a NVA in a connected VNet and peer VNets with this Vnet
     - Add custom routes to the outer VNets to point to the NVA
     - Routes will be synced automatically through BGP peering from Virtual WAN router
+  - Routing
+    - Route tables can be created manually and associated to VNets and VPN / ER
+    - Propagation of routes from connections towards the route table can be enabled
+    - Routing preference can be set for hub (ER / VPN / AS Path)
+    - Routing policies (internet / private) of a hub can be used to forward traffic through a firewall -> will advertise new default route to all connections
+  - Private endpoints deployed to one connected VNet will be available for all other connected VNets

 # Routing
 - System routes: Default set of routes